FLASHBACK FRIDAY: WEST COAST MARK JUBILEE WITH CANTERBURY UPSET

 Frank Endacott was in his first season as coach of a new-look Canterbury outfit (of the 32 players used by the red-and-blacks in ’89, 15 made their debut for the province) which included a host of young future Kiwis, such as Logan Edwards, Mike Dorreen, Whetu Taewa, Mark Nixon and Terry Hermansson.

-West Coast notched a stirring four-tries-two victory, with captain Brent Stuart – who joined Canterbury the following season and played the first of 13 Tests for New Zealand in 1992 – the standout performer.
+West Coast notched a stirring four-tries-to-two victory, with captain Brent Stuart – who joined Canterbury the following season and played the first of 13 Tests for New Zealand in 1992 – the standout performer.

 West Coast ultimately went unbeaten through its landmark season, downing Otago, Canterbury Emerging Players, Bay of Plenty and Southland.
 Canterbury endured a tough campaign, with a pair of wins over Bay of Plenty offset by two heavy losses to Auckland and two tight defeats at the hands of Wellington – but Endacott was sowing the seeds for the overwhelming success the province would enjoy during the early-1990s.